georgeAccnt-GH/PowerAIWithDocker/README.md

 ```
 sudo adduser <your_login_name> docker
 ```
-to add your user to the dcker grup in case you have write access issues to docker files.
+to add your user to the docker grup in case you have write access issues to docker files.

 * [Get rid of sudo](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) in cli if you wish so: